GoogleContainerTools/skaffold/docs/design_proposals/sync-auto-support.md

         picks up the change.
       - And one or both of the following:
           - Skaffold can be configured to run a custom script to when certain files change.
-            Motivating example.
-Jib by default will run a full container build on "build", but we only want to generate intermediate assets (class files, etc) when doing a sync build.
+            Motivating example: Jib by default will run a full container build on "build", but we only want to generate intermediate assets (class files, etc) when doing a sync build.
           - Skaffold can sync an externally generated tar file to a remote container (see